exercism/problem-specifications/exercises/dnd-character/description.md

 # Description

-For a game of [Dungeons & Dragons][DND], each player starts by generating a character they can play with.
+For a game of [Dungeons & Dragons][dnd], each player starts by generating a character they can play with.
 This character has, among other things, six abilities; strength, dexterity, constitution, intelligence, wisdom and charisma.
 These six abilities have scores that are determined randomly.
 You